Who was Richard Avedon?

 There is no such thing as inaccuracy in a photograph.
 All photographs are accurate.
 None of them is the truth.

 Avedon’s statement didn’t do much to disarm his critics.
 They strongly objected to the presence of blackjack dealers, drifters, patients, as well as gravediggers in his American West project.
-But he understood too well the misty territory of truthful fictions, having himself worked in the world of magazine and advertising for so long.
+But he understood too well the misty territory of truthful fiction, having himself worked in the world of magazine and advertising for so long.

 Fischer about photo

 I like the picture.
 Obviously, it was staged; most beekeepers don’t wear their bees.
 But it’s still a natural picture – its natural bee behavior.
-I think those were against Avedon before…are the ones who were most vocal about this picture when it comes out.
+I think those who were against Avedon before…are the ones who were most vocal about this picture when it comes out.

 Fischer, who is still single and chooses not to reveal his age, sells his Vacant Acres honey at a farmers’ market in Oak Park at $2.75 per one-pound jar.
 He also displays a poster of this famous portrait and has been allowing customers to take a snap of it.
-However, to Fischer’s relieve, no one has ever asked him to take his shirt off.
+However, to Fischer’s relief, no one has ever asked him to take his shirt off.
 Twenty-one years later, Fischer has yet to tire of his apiarian fame, but he has never felt any urge to create another bee beard either.

 Why American West was a turning point

-Avedon made a turning point of his career when he started focusing on taking photographs of everyday working-class subjects, including soiled clothes miners, farmers, housewives, and drifters.
+Avedon made a turning point in his career when he started focusing on taking photographs of everyday working-class subjects, including soiled clothes miners, farmers, housewives, and drifters.
 His project American West, which also included Beekeeper portrait, took place in the space of five years, concluding with a catalog and exhibition.
 This project enabled Avedon and his compatriots to photograph about 760 people and expose around 17,000 sheets of 8 x 10 Kodak Tri-X Pan films.

 American West highlighted a story within his subjects for their deepest self.
 Avedon believes that this connection would not have otherwise happened if his sense of mortality through extreme heart conditions and aging hadn’t occurred.
 The photographer visited many state fair rodeos, coal mines, carnivals, oil fields, prisons, and slaughterhouses to find his subjects.